Searching for a squark LSP of the first two families at the LHC: Results

 Following the methods described in the previous sections, in order to find regions consistent with experimental observations we performed scans of the parameter space, and our results are presented here.
 To carry this analysis out, we selected first points from the scans that lie within $\pm 3\sigma$ of all neutrino physics observables \cite{Esteban:2018azc}.
 Second, we put $\pm 3\sigma$ cuts from $b \to s \gamma$, $B_s \to \mu^+\mu^-$ and $B_d \to \mu^+\mu^-$ and require the points to satisfy also the upper limits of $\mu \to e \gamma$ and $\mu \to eee$.
 In the third step, we imposed that Higgs physics is realized.
 In particular, we require that the p-value reported by {\tt HiggsTools} be larger than 5\%.
 Also, since we are interested in a squark of the first two families as the LSP, of the allowed points we selected those satisfying this condition.

 We show in Fig.~\ref{fig:strange-ctau} the proper decay length for a right strange squark LSP for the points of the parameter space studied with $\lambda=0.4$, fulfilling the above experimental constraints.
-As expected, the decay length increases with decreasing squark masses.
+As expected, the decay length increases with decreasing physical squark masses.
 As we can see, all light red points with decay lengths $\gsim 54.7$ mm and squark masses $\lsim 1646$ GeV are excluded.
 This is due to searches for displaced vertices~\cite{CMS:2020iwv} corresponding to Case (iii).
 These searches are also the only ones constraining the right sdown and up-type squarks analysed below.

 For the right sdown case, $c\tau$ is basically the same as can be deduced from Eq.~(\ref{gamma-bnu}).
 The only difference between sdown and strange squark decay widths is due to the contribution proportional to the Yukawa coupling, which is negligible in comparison with the gauge one.
 However, for the second family of squarks the production cross-section is dominated by squark-antisquark final states, as discussed in Sec.~\ref{sec:squarks}, whereas for the first family, considering the gluino mass as in Table~\ref{fixed}, it is dominated by squark-squark final states.
 As a consequence, for the sdown case all points turn out to be excluded.
 One possibility to rescue points, is to increase the gluino mass in order to suppress the squark-squark contribution to the production cross-section.
 In that case, one expects to obtain a similar bound to the one of the strange squark.
-We found that for a gluino mass of about 7 TeV, the contribution of both final states to the production cross-section is comparable, obtaining a lower limit for the mass of the right sdown of 1807 GeV.
+We found that for a gluino mass of about 7 TeV, the contribution of both final states to the production cross-section is comparable, recovering points allowed by current constraints and obtaining a lower limit for the mass of the right sdown of 1807 GeV.
+Increasing the gluino mass up to about 10 TeV makes negligible the squark-squark contribution, and the sdown mass limit becomes similar to the one of the second family of about 1650 GeV.